The-breakbar/TISS-Lightning-Registrator/README.md

 TISS Lightning Registrator is a browser extension that automatically registers for an LVA/group/exam in TISS, as soon as the registration opens.
 The extension detects when a registration becomes available and immediately sends the required requests to register for it, executing the registration process as fast as possible.
 On top of that, the extension includes these additional features:

 - Registrations are done in the background, as long as the relevant tab isn't closed, you can continue using your computer while the extension does its work.
-- Support for starting registrations from multiple tabs, to register for multiple options at the same time.
+- You can start registrations from multiple tabs, to register for multiple options at the same time.
 - Time zone support, allowing you to register from anywhere in the world.

+If you would like to try out the extension, but there are no registrations which will open soon, you can also use the extension to register for a LVA/group/exam that is already open.

 # How it works